ttheland/feedbackAPI/README.md

 Project is configured to run from VSCode with one press of `f5`.

-to run the Docker container: In VSCode terminal: `docker run -d --rm --name mongo -p 27017:27017 -v mongodbdata:/data/db mongo`
+to run the Docker container (from dockerhub): In VSCode terminal: `docker run -it --rm -p 8080:80 -e MongoDbSettings:Host=mongo --network=feedbackapidemo ttheland/feedbackapi:v1`

-As usual when running, the SwaggerUI API documentation is available at `http://localhost:5001/swagger/index.html`
+As usual when running locally, the SwaggerUI API documentation is available at `https://localhost:5001/swagger/index.html` OR `http://localhost:5000`.

 Tested with Postman.